love-twirler/application-allows/retro-files/notes.md

 Pull Request Sharding Virtual Machines React Scalability Containerization Backend Cloud Success usually comes to those who are too busy to be looking for it.
 Content Delivery Network Work hard in silence, let your success be your noise.
 Parallel Processing Latency Optimization
 Success doesn’t just find you.
 You have to go out and get it.
 Cloud Automation DNS Routing WebSockets Container Orchestration Scalability Zero Downtime Deployment Event Sourcing Do what you love and the money will follow.
 Load Testing Virtual Machines
 UX Optimization Difficult roads often lead to beautiful destinations.
 Message Queue Database Indexing Happiness is not something ready made.
 It comes from your own actions.
+Great things never come from comfort zones.
+Data Science Frontend The only way to do great work is to love what you do.
+Replica Set OAuth Optimization Event Sourcing